 - Name change

-I have worked with numerous parents in the Placer County and Sacramento area and helped them in court and negotiate agreements that are workable, and that protect everyone's interests and allow them to maintain strong relationships with their children.
-If you have questions regarding your parental rights or need assistance with establishing parental rights, child custody and/or child support please contact Patricia D. Clark.
+I have worked with numerous parents in the Placer County and Sacramento area and helped them in court and negotiate agreements that are workable and that protect everyone’s interests and allow them to maintain strong relationships with their children.
+If you have questions regarding your parental rights or need assistance with establishing parental rights, child custody and/or child support please contact Law & Mediation Office of Patricia Clark, PC.